EvalImperialforces/CMEECourseWork/Week2/README.md

 Chapter 6: Biological Computing in Python-I

 ### Tree map
 ```
 .
 ├── Code
+│   ├── align_seqs_better.py : Aligning DNA sequences from any .fasta file, assigning a score based on the start position  and number of base matches.
+│   ├── align_seqs_fasta.py : Aligning DNA sequences from any .fasta file, assigning a score based on the start position  and number of base matches.
 │   ├── align_seqs.py : Aligning DNA sequences and assigning a score based on the start position and number of base matches.
 │   ├── basic_csv.py : Importing, reading and writing .csv files in python.
 │   ├── basic_io.py : Example of printing input files, generating output files and storing objects.